Sgt Kevin Jaye

 SGT Jaye spent more than two years at Walter Reed Medical Center where he has undergone more than 30 surgeries.
 In an attempt to save his left leg, doctors did an ankle fusion, which requires him to wear a brace when walking long distances.
 However, he hasn’t let the pain stop him from participating in activities.
 He recently walked in the Army Ten-Miler in Washington D.C. and hopes to make his left leg strong enough to run it in the future.

 Kevin says his journey has been filled with great supporters who have given him the drive to do better and never quit.
 He has nothing but praise for HFOT’s supporters.
-“Through your generosity, we are able to live independent again.
+“Through your generosity, we are able to live independently again.
 We are able to go out into the world and participate in the community and reach out to others because we are not continuously worried about financial stresses,” he says.
 “Although your donation is directed toward helping me, I promise that many more people will benefit because of what this home will allow me to accomplish.”